eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_EHIC_ISSUINGCOUNTRY`
 Description: Issuing Country used for European Health Insurance Cards issued in *SD-JWT VC* format.
 2-letter ISO Country Code.
 Default value: `GR`

+Variable: `ISSUER_EHIC_JWTPROOFS_SUPPORTEDSIGNINGALGORITHMS`
+Description: Comma separated list of the signing algorithms that can be used with JWT Proofs.
+Default value: `ES256`

 Variable: `ISSUER_CREDENTIALOFFER_URI`
 Description: URI to use when generating Credential Offers.